-The Act also permits contingency agreements in civil litigation.
-This is true whether or not the contingency fee agreement includes a success fee, and a success fee can (subject to relevant caps on recovery) be a function of either costs incurred or recoveries in the action.
+Save in certain limited circumstances, the Act also permits contingency agreements between clients and attorneys.
+This is true whether or not the contingency fee agreement includes a success fee, and a success fee can (subject to relevant caps on recovery discussed below) be a function of either costs incurred or recoveries in the action.